Why That Robot? A Qualitative Analysis of Justification Strategies for Robot Color Selection Across Occupational Contexts: Methods

-Given the scale of the dataset ($N = 4{,}146$), we employed an AI-assisted coding approach using Google's Gemini API (model \texttt{gemini-3.1-pro-preview} in our implementation).
+Given the scale of the dataset ($N = 4{,}146$) and the substantial agreement between two human coders (0.66 and 0.60), we employed an AI-assisted coding approach using Google's Gemini API (model \texttt{gemini-3.1-pro-preview} in our implementation).
 The system instruction, including the embedded codebook, appears in Appendix.
 Each response was supplied in a separate user message, \texttt{Participant's reason for choosing the robot: ``\ldots''}, and the model returned structured JSON with exactly one main category and one sub-category and was set \texttt{temperature=0}.